-On Thursday, November 22, 2018 at 9 a.m. the 91st Annual Macy’s Thanksgiving Day Parade will begin.
+On Thanksgiving Day at 9am the Annual Macy’s Thanksgiving Day Parade will begin.
 The 3-hour parade has been an annual tradition and each year it gets bigger and better.
 It’s total holiday madness but also incredible family fun and a NYC holiday bucket list must.
 Over 3.5 million people line the parade route in New York City.
 Visiting New York City to see the Macy’s Thanksgiving Day Parade is a once in a lifetime experience.
 Where else can you expect to see clowns, floats, giant balloons and Santa Claus all at once?
 You’ll see everything from Sesame Street characters to cheerleaders to Santa’s sleigh!

 Our Top Tips for Viewing the Macy’s Thanksgiving Day Parade

 The Parade begins at 9 a.m.
 Plan to arrive to claim your spot along the parade route by 6 a.m. and don’t plan on moving from that spot.
 Approximately 3.5 million parade-goers take to the streets wanting the perfect view.
 Pack a bag with snacks, a thermos of hot chocolate, and games or books to keep your kids entertained while waiting for the parade to begin.

 Bring folding stools or chairs to make the wait a bit more comfortable.
 There are not any designated seating areas, handicapped areas, or seats sold.
 The bleachers and seats you may have seen on the telecasts of the Parade are designated for Macy’s employees and are never sold or open to the general public.

 Dress in layers

 From the time when you pick out your viewing spot until the end of the parade, you could be standing outside for five hours or more.
 Be sure to dress warmly and make sure kids have hats and mittens.
 NYC wind can have quite the bite, so dress warmly in layers.